Donât you hate it when youâre in a tizzy about something â maybe crying or angry â and someone tells you to âjust breathe?â

 Learn Beginner, Intermediate, and Advanced Pranayama!

-In the meantime here are the major types of yoga breathing exercises you should be familiar with.
+In the meantime here are the different types of yoga breathing exercises names you should be familiar with:

 It helps slow your heartbeat, lower your blood pressure, and calms down the central nervous system.
 Alternate nostril breathing is a good practice for general well being as well.
 And the more you practice, the easier it will be to use this type of yogic breath during times of stress.